pnp/sp-dev-fx-webparts/samples/react-multilist-grid/README.md

 # Multilist Grid

 ## Summary
-React-multilist-grid is an SPFx webpart that uses React, Office-UI-Fabric, and Redux to let users edit list data from lists that reside in multiple webs and multiple sites in a single grid, similar to Quick Edit mode.
-The lists do not to be of the same type – you just need to create column mappings to tell the webpart which fields to show in which columns of the grid.
+React-multilist-grid is an SPFx web part that uses React, Office-UI-Fabric, and Redux to let users edit list data from lists that reside in multiple webs and multiple sites in a single grid, similar to Quick Edit mode.
+The lists do not to be of the same type – you just need to create column mappings to tell the web part which fields to show in which columns of the grid.

-The configuration panel of the webpart is show below.
+The configuration panel of the web part is show below.
 It has two buttons—one to configure the columns that will be displayed on the grid, and another to configure the lists that contain the data to be edited.
 ![config panel](./src/images/Configuration.PNG)

 Clicking on the Update Columns button shows the Column Definition configuration panel shown below:
 ![columnDefinitions panel](./src/images/columnDefinitions.PNG)

-When adding a column the webpart automatically assigns a guid for internal use.
+When adding a column the web part automatically assigns a guid for internal use.
 In the &#39;name&#39; field you can use any name you like.
 The text entered here will be used as the column header in the grid.
 In the &#39;type&#39; field, you need to select the type of data to be displayed:
 ![ColumnTypes panel](./src/images/ColumnTypes.PNG)

 These are SharePoint field types for the most part(not all field types have been implemented yet).
 There is one &#39;special&#39; field type called &#39;List Title&#39;.
 It is used to identify which list an item came from when displayed in the grid.
 You can move an item from one list (and site) to another by changing the selected list title in the grid.
 In the &#39;editable&#39; field you can specify whether this field can be edited in the grid(not yet implemented).
 The sortSequence and sortDirection field let you set up default sorting on a given column.